 The Bank performed a detailed analysis of its business models for managing financial assets as well as an analysis of their cash flow characteristics.
 The new classification requirements of IFRS 9 are outlined under the summary of significant accounting policies.
 For more details see note 4 (b).

-New and revised standards and amendments that are effective for the financial year beginning April 1, 2018 ... continued
+New and revised standards and amendments that are effective for the financial year beginning April 1, 2018 ...continued b) Reconciliation of statement of financial position from IAS 39 to IFRS 9 ...continued

-IFRS 7, Financial Instruments: Disclosures Revised ... continued
+IFRS 7, Financial Instruments: Disclosures Revised ...continued